bcgov/castor/R/SpaDES-modules/dataCastor/README.md

 ### What it does

 Downloads, retrieves and manipulates data and information about the current state of the forest.
 The inputs require a connection to a PostgreSQL database that stores provincial scale information.
-The resulting outputs are formally entered into a SQLite database, named clusdb.
+The resulting outputs are formally entered into a SQLite database, named castordb.
 This database is used by other modules as inputs to update and store states and other information through the duration of the simulation.
-This module has two functions: 1) build and save a clusdb or 2) connect to pre-existing clusdb.
+This module has two functions: 1) build and save a castordb or 2) connect to pre-existing castordb.

 #### Management levers